maudnals/blockchain/basics.md

 A decentralized system is a subset of a distributed system.
 Decentralized means that there is no single point where the decision is made.

+#### Node:

+Nodes can be any kind of device: laptop, computer, big server...
+Nodes form the infrastructure of a blockchain.
+All nodes on a blockchain are connected to each other, and they constantly exchange the latest blockchain data with each other so all nodes stay up to date.

+Full node:
+A node that contains a full copy of the transaction history of the blockchain.
+It can validate new transactions.

+Miner:
+A node that creates new blocks.
+Usually is a full node.

 #### Block:

 A blockchain's records are called blocks.